 The goal of this paper is the simultaneous development of all four language skills (speaking, listening, reading and writing) at the intermediate level of competence.
-You will continuously expand your vocabulary, grammar and essential kanji characters in order to establish a solid foundation in your literacy skills.
-In the classroom, the focus is enhancing your oral proficiency through extensive use of the spoken language.
-By the end of the course, you will learn how to express yourself in a culturally appropriate manner, while handling various interactions with people.
+You will continuously expand your vocabulary, grammar and knowledge of essential kanji characters in order to establish a solid foundation in your literacy skills.
+In the classroom, the focus is on enhancing your oral proficiency through extensive use of the spoken language.
+By the end of the paper, you will learn how to express yourself in a culturally appropriate manner while handling various interactions with people.
 You will also deepen your understanding of Japanese society through the introduction of a variety of visual and literary information about its culture and people.

 |Paper title||Intermediate Japanese|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - JAPA 112 or JAPA 132

 - Arts and Music